yc4rlos/link-shorter/README.md

 ## Run

-Run the application with this command:
+Run the application after compile with this command:

 `npm start`

+or run using ts-node without compile with this command:

+`npx ./src/index.ts`

 It will star the App on **localhost:3000**